Skip to content

 • machinery products.

-The General Product Safety Regulations 2005 is the relevant part of the law.
-They require all products to be ‘safe’ in the ‘normal or reasonably foreseeable usage’.
+The Product Safety and Metrology etc. (Amendment etc.) (EU Exit) Regulations 2019, which amended the General Product Safety Regulations 2005, are the relevant part of the law.
+These regulations require all products to be ‘safe’ in the ‘normal or reasonably foreseeable usage’.
 This means that the product you sell must be safe for any purpose, which you could predict a consumer might use it for.

 Continue reading this article below the form